 - Bush walking

 Byron Bay to New England National Park

-With the coming week blocked out for adventure and the car loaded with essential gear it was time to start the road trip.
+With the coming week blocked out for adventure and the car loaded with essential gear it was time to start the road trip down the far north coast.
 After a quick stop at the local café we headed south to Diggers Camp, completing the breezy 2.5-hour drive in no time.
 We checked into our quaint Airbnb, unloaded the car, kicked off our shoes and wandered down past the few sleepy surf shacks for a swim at the private beach.

 Then, in the late evening we arrived to wild conditions in the World Heritage National Park.
 With sleet falling we were very thankful we opted for the Park’s ‘Chalet’ instead of camping.
 The rustic wood cabins have views looking out from cliff tops at a height close to 5000ft and provide all the necessary creature comforts.

 We embarked on countless walks and bike rides during our 3-night stay in the ancient forests of New England NP.
 The loop track to Wrights Lookout and down to 5-day creek offer some of the most pristine forests NSW has to offer.